 Private Vehicle (1.50-2.00 hours)

-Full day excursion to the Argentinian side of the falls.
+Today enjoy a full day excursion to the Argentinian side of the falls.
+Wander along the walk paths that connect different view points of the falls.
 Opt to take a boat tour to see the cascading falls from below.

 Border Crossing (Brazil - Argentina)